smannist/dungeon-generator/documentation/weekly_report_2.md

 I have a lot of questions:

-- Currently the splitting of nodes in BSP Tree is done by comparing the x-coordinates of the given nodes.
+- Currently the splitting of nodes in BSP Tree is done by comparing the x-coordinates.
 Would this cause problems in placing the rooms around the actual dungeon map or is this approach fine?
 - Is the BSPNode class missing any required fields?
 I am not completely sure what information should be stored.
 - I am not sure how to test the BSP Tree since the creation is randomized.
 Any tips?